Staining Wood Filler Problems (How to Solve Them)

 So, when you finish staining, those filled places look highlighted and unpleasant.

 Choose a stain one shade darker than the actual wood color.
-Apply a thin coat of that stain on wood filler.
+Apply a thin coat of that stain on the wood filler.
 Give an hour or two to set the stain.
 Once it is set, observe the color.
 It should be close to the wood color.

 If you are confused with the colors, do a test batch on a piece of wood.
 Keep experimenting until you are happy with the result.
 Then apply the final color to the furniture.